udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 This white paper is about an ongoing project claiming having the power of "tokenizing anything", which we are trying to make our unique contribution in three main technology areas:

 - Blockchain-based Asset Lifecycle Management, with a unique "everything has an account" model of world assets, in the name of "Singular"
-- State-channels based layer-2 scalbility solution
+- State-channels based layer-2 scalability solution
 - Decentralized C2C Exchange for Assets
 - UDAP Wallet, a universal asset management tool for the best possible UX.